ganesh-vallabhareddy/TO-DO-Flutter/README.md

 # TO DO App

-This is a simple TO DO app developed using Flutter.
+This is a TO DO app developed using Flutter.

 ## Features